Robblodo11/Airbnb-Rental-Marker-Analysis-READ.ME/README.md

 ### Introduction

 #### 1 - Explore and Filter the Data
--Explore the Data
+* Explore the Data

--Prepare Tabs for Documentation
+* Prepare Tabs for Documentation

--Organize the Spreadsheet
+* Organize the Spreadsheet

--Filter Listings
+* Filter Listings

 #### 2 - Which Type of Properties Should Be Targeted?
 -Estimating Rental Activity